Stefanuswilfrid/portfolio-page/README.md

 # My Portfolio Page
-My Portfolio Page w/ HTML CSS .
+My Portfolio Page w/ HTML CSS & Vanilla JS .
 Get in touch with me to get to know me more !